nigelcharman/concordion-storyboard-extension-demo/README.md

 Additional Gradle Files
 -----------------------
-`dev.gradle` is only needed if you want to run against snapshot or local builds of the concordion-screenshot-extension.
+`dev.gradle` is only needed if you want to run against snapshot or local builds of the concordion-storyboard-extension.

 `publish.gradle` is only needed if you want to publish the output to Github pages.